demephistopheles/Ironman-HelloWorld/README.md

 This extension is for learning purposes of how vscode extensions are built, feel free to download it and use its commands.

+## Usage

+Just open the command pallet with ctrl+shift+p and execute Hello World or for powerfull developers execute IronMan!!!

 ## Contributing

 If you have anything to suggest please feel free to open an issue or PR